grafana/tempo/docs/sources/tempo/shared/traceql.md

 Both expressions require all conditions to be true on the same span.
 The entire expression inside of a pair of `{}` must be evaluated as true on a single span for it to be included in the result set.

-In the above example, if a span includes an `.http.method` attribute set to `DELETE` where the span also includes a `status` attribute set to `ok`, the trace would not be included in the returned results.
+In the preceding example, if a span includes an `.http.method` attribute set to `DELETE` where the span also includes a `status` attribute set to `ok`, the trace would not be included in the returned results.

 ## Combining spansets